KestrelInstitute/Specware/README.txt

 Welcome to Specware!

-(NOTE: By using Specware, you agree to the license in LICENSE.)
+(NOTE: By using Specware, you agree to the license in the file LICENSE.)

 Specware runs on Linux and Mac OS X. (It is possible to run Specware on Windows, but this is not being actively supported.
 These